-Third, conflict prevention lies at the core of the women, peace and security agenda and all solutions must address the root causes of conflict and displacement.
-This includes addressing disarmament and demilitarization, gender inequalities and investing in women's human rights, equality, economic empowerment, education, and women-led civil society.
+Thirdly, conflict prevention lies at the core of the women and peace and security agenda and all solutions must address the root causes of conflict and displacement.
+That includes addressing disarmament and demilitarization, gender inequalities and investing in women's human rights, equality, economic empowerment and education and women-led civil society.
 Militarization and arms proliferation fuel conflict by directly and indirectly killing and impacting civilians.
-We condemn the use of violence against women, girls and all civilians including in Gaza, Syria and Iraq.

-The number and conditions of women IDPs and refugees has been exacerbated by both state and non-state actors.
+We condemn the use of violence against women, girls and all civilians, including in Gaza, Syria and Iraq.
+The number and conditions of women internally displaced persons and refugees has been exacerbated by both State and non-State actors.
 In Iraq and the region, violent extremists are deliberately displacing communities.
 Women must be supported in their efforts to connect formal and informal justice systems and to engage moderate tribal and religious leaders on women's rights.
-Iraq's National Security Strategy, currently being developed, must fully incorporate the role of women within it and reflect the commitments in its National Action Plan for 1325.

-Efforts to combat extremism must address pre-existing threats to women and girls embedded in laws and social norms.
-The Iraqi government must uphold its duty to ensure that the legal framework protects women and girls, and ensures their full participation.
-The government must abolish every form of discrimination, in line with international obligations, including passing domestic violence legislation, abolishing and criminalizing child marriage and marriages outside of the court.
-Iraq must guarantee the independence of its institutions, in particular its Human Rights Commission and ensure they can operate free from political influence.
+Iraq's national security strategy, currently being developed, must fully incorporate the role of women within it and reflect the commitments in its national action plan pursuant to resolution 1325 (2000).
+Efforts to combat extremism must address the pre-existing threats to women and girls embedded in laws and social norms.
+The Iraqi Government must uphold its duty to ensure that the legal framework protects women and girls and ensures their full participation.
+The Government must abolish every form of discrimination, in line with international obligations, including passing domestic violence legislation and abolishing and criminalizing child marriage and marriages outside of the court.
+Iraq must guarantee the independence of its institutions, in particular its National Human Rights Commission, and ensure that they can operate free from political influence.
 Legal aid for marginalized and vulnerable groups must be funded and institutionalized.
-This all requires international pressure and domestic political will.

-We call on the Security Council and all UN Member States to use a gender lens to address the challenges faced by women who have been forcibly displaced as well as across all peace and security efforts and to recommit to working towards the full implementation of the women, peace and security agenda.
-Next year marks the 15th anniversary of the adoption of Security Council resolution 1325 (2000).
-Let us make 2015 the year for progressive action: for senior political leadership; for strengthened women's participation and leadership opportunities and once and for all for consistent implementation of all women, peace and security commitments.

-All human beings have the right to be safe and live a life in dignity.
+All the aforementioned requires international pressure and domestic political will.
+We call on the Security Council and all Member States to use a gender lens to address the challenges faced by women who have been forcibly displaced, as well as across all peace and security efforts, and to recommit to working towards the full implementation of the women and peace and security agenda.
+Next year marks the fifteenth anniversary of the adoption of resolution 1325 (2000).
+Let us make 2015 the year for progressive action, for senior political leadership, for strengthened women's participation and leadership opportunities and, once and for all, for the consistent implementation of all women and peace and security commitments.
+In conclusion, all human beings have the right to be safe and to live a life in dignity.